forcedotcom/cli/releasenotes/sfdx/README.md

     * `force:source:tracking:clear`
     * `force:source:tracking:reset`

     What does this mean?
 The functionality we added to `force:source:beta:push`, for example, is now in `force:source:push`.
 The functionality in the _old_  `force:source:push` is now in `force:source:legacy:push`.
-You can always use these `force:source:legacy` commands if you run into issues with the new commands.
+In the short term, you can use these `force:source:legacy` commands if you run into issues with the new commands.

     The new commands continue to live in the open-source [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in and use the open-source [source-tracking library](https://github.com/forcedotcom/source-tracking).
 This library provides direct interaction with your local source-tracking files using git.
 The commands also use the open-source and better-performing [source-deploy-retrieve](https://github.com/forcedotcom/source-deploy-retrieve) library, just like VSCode and the `force:source:deploy|retrieve` commands.